kitschpatrol/mdat/readme.md

 #### `collapse` / `collapseString`

 Removes expanded content, leaving only the opening comment placeholders.
 Same signatures as `expand` / `expandString`.

+#### `strip` / `stripString`

+Strips all MDAT comment tags (both opening and closing) while preserving expanded content between them.
+Same signatures as `expand` / `expandString` (without the `config` parameter, since rules are not needed).

+This is useful for producing a "clean" Markdown file that no longer depends on MDAT for future updates.

 #### `check`